 1 Teachers will acquire highly qualified status in special education only — no endorsement added.
 The Department of Education will no longer use the Middle School: Content Knowledge Praxis II® (0146/5146) content test to determine highly qualified status at the high school level.

 2 The Department of Education will no longer be awarding the "group endorsement package" for regular education candidates based on the generalist test.
 Those candidates graduating within a special education preparation can still use the generalist tests in these areas to prove content competency when they have to provide the direct instruction, although the endorsements will not be added to their certificates upon passage of the exam.

-4 The 0061/5061 test will also allow secondary teachers to teach math at the middle school level without needing to take the 0069 Middle School Mathematics test.
+4 The 5161 test will also allow secondary teachers to teach math at the middle school level without taking the 5169 Middle School Mathematics test.

 This page is a supplement to The Praxis Series™ Information Bulletin.